 Instant Pot Method

-- Add lentils along with 1 1/2 cups of water and cook on low pressure for 7 minutes.
+- Add lentils along with 1 1/2 cups (355 ml) of water.
+Select Pressure Cook – Low setting and set the timer to 7 minutes (See Note 1).
 Manually release the pressure.

-- In another large pan, heat oil over medium-high heat.
+- In a separate large pan, heat oil over medium-high heat.
 Once hot, add the cumin seeds and sauté for about 15 seconds.
-Add the onions and sauté until slightly golden, about 5-7 minutes.
-Add the garlic and ginger and continue to sauté until the raw smell disappears (about 30 seconds).
-Add the tomatoes, green chili, and dry spice powders (red chili, turmeric, cumin, coriander) except the garam masala.
+Add the onions and sauté until slightly golden, about 7 minutes (See Note 2).
+Add the garlic and ginger and continue to sauté until the raw smell disappears (~30 seconds).
+Add the tomatoes, green chili pepper, and spice powders (cumin, coriander, red chili, turmeric) and salt.
 Cook until soft and you see the oil leaving the sides, about 3 minutes.

 - Serve dal hot with rice, roti, naan or anything else your heart desires.
-I like to serve it with some sliced onions, carrots or cucumber on the side.
+I like to serve it with a mix of chopped onions, carrots, and cucumber on the side.

 72 Comments on “My Go-To Masoor Dal Recipe (Red Lentil Dal)”

 Thank you so much,This is the new favorite recipe in my house.I have been searching for recipes that are very easy to chew.
 As my mom has very bad teeth,and can not chew much any more,so thank you.